NetoECommerce/App-Tutorial/README.md

 };
 ```

-We're creating two functions in this file, one to fetch orders from Neto's API that were placecd in the last day and another to remove personal information from the orders and return only the information you need for the widget.
+We're creating two functions in this file, one to fetch orders from Neto's API that were placecd in the last day, and another to remove personal information from the orders and return only the information you need for the widget.
 To authenticate with Neto's API we supply the `X_ACCESS_KEY` and `X_SECRET_KEY` tokens which are your client ID and access token for the merchant's store, respectively.

 Open the `routes.js` file and add the following: